 The requirements for the political science major listed below apply to those students who entered the University in Fall 2014 and later.
 Students who entered prior to Fall 2014 should refer to the archived catalog based on their year of entry into the institution.

-All courses applied towards the major must be taken for a letter grade and students must receive a grade of C or higher, including courses taken in the first semester of freshman year.
+All courses applied towards the major must be taken for a letter grade and students must receive a grade of C or higher.
 A maximum of four courses may come from transfer credit and only one letter-graded independent study of 3 credits may apply towards the major (unless honors thesis).
 The Department of Political Science does not award credit for the Advanced Placement Exam in government.

 - 100-200 level courses beginning with 191 do not count toward introductory political science subfield courses